 - Where the proposed repayment plan is rejected by the adjudicating authority.

-- In the scenario where repayment plan as approved could not be implemented in its entirety due to which it ended prematurely.
+- In the scenario where the repayment plan as approved could not be implemented in its entirety due to which it ended prematurely.

 The application for bankruptcy is required to be filled within a time span of three months from the date of receipt of the order in any of the aforesaid scenarios.
-On this note, the application for initiating bankruptcy process may be filed by the creditor either solely or in consortium with other creditors or by the concerned debtor himself to the respective adjudicating authority.
+On this note, the application for initiating the bankruptcy process may be filed by the creditor either solely or in consortium with other creditors or by the concerned debtor himself to the respective adjudicating authority.